pranavwaykar/JobPilot/docs/01_TECHNICAL_DOC.md

-## Job Mailer — Technical Documentation
+## Job Pilot — Technical Documentation

 ### 1) What this project is
-Job Mailer is a Node.js automation tool + local web UI that helps send job application emails reliably and repeatedly without re-sending to the same recipient.
+Job Pilot is a Node.js automation tool + local web UI that helps send job application emails reliably and repeatedly without re-sending to the same recipient.

 It supports **three sending modes**:
 - **UI single send**: fill a form, attach a resume (optional), and send.